 - Rinse your kite from time to time, but do not store it in a humid place.
 We recommend that you rinse it and let it dry out while inflated.
-If you must rinse it while deflated, make sure the valves are shut. - Do not store your kite for long periods of time inflated, difference in temperature and air pressure might damage the inner tubes. - Do not store your kite under the sun for long periods of time, this may damage the inner tubes or fabric. - If you are not using the kite do not let it sit on the beach, it will work as a flag and this will increase the wear and tear on the fabric.
-When taking a break be sure to cover each panel with sand so they don't flap around. - Regularly rinse off your bar and lines, let them soak in a tub. - Regularly check the wear on the connectors, kite, leader lines and lines side.
+If you must rinse it while deflated, make sure the valves are shut. - Do not store your kite for long periods of time inflated, difference in temperature and P air pressure might damage the inner tubes. - Do not store your kite under the sun for long periods of time, this may damage the 17 inner tubes or fabric. - If you are not using the kite do not let it sit on the beach, it will work as a flag and this 15 will increase the wear and tear on the fabric.
+When taking a break be sure to cover each panel with sand so they don't flap around. - Regularly rinse off your bar and lines, let them soak in a tub.
+S. - P Regularly check the wear on the connectors, kite, leader lines and lines side.
 At the first sign of wear, replace them.
 Particularly pay attention to the rubbing points especially on the larks head knots.
-Watch for knots on your lines, this weakens them. - Regularly rinse off you bags and check the zippers, and make sure no salt is accumulating.
-If locked by salt pour boiling water on the salt to dissolve it.
+Watch for knots on your lines, this weakens them.

-PROBLEMS and SOLUTIONS
+PROBLEMS AND SOLUTIONS